Digging Deeper (Learning)

 The goal of Mines Online is to provide an enriching and transformative learning experience for all students.
 Mines Online learning experience designers and instructors collaboratively build courses that can adjust to the needs of each student to the greatest extent possible.

 To learn more about accessibility in online course, visit the Accessibility Fundamentals Overview offered by W3’s Web Accessibility Initiative to learn the basics.
-At Mines, there is the Accessibility Course for Education built in Canvas that provides similar information.
+At Mines, there is the Core Principles of Digital Accessibility site that provides essential information to our instructors.
 To increase accessibility in STEM courses specifically, it’s important to learn how to use equation editors, for example like EquatIO, using the Equation Editor in Word and Powerpoint (which is better than using screenshots), and learning about the accessibility of MatLab.
 Finally, don’t forget to write alternative text for all your images and/or graphs!
 Click here for information on writing alt-text from WebAIM.

 When it comes to testing your learning materials, accessibility checkers and screen readers are becoming adept at flagging information needing your attention.
 Try using the WAVE accessibility plugin for Chrome, running the Microsoft Accessibility Checker with all files shared with students, and using Adobe PDF Accessibility tools (note: requires Adobe Acrobat Pro).